caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

 Project Requirements
 --------------------

-This guide covers multiple recommended configurations for building and running the demo.
+This guide covers multiple recommended configurations.
 The **RPi + Linux Desktop** configuration features the fastest build and execution times.
 If a Linux Desktop is not available, the **RPi Only** or **RPi + SSD** configurations may be used with the latter having slightly faster build times over using just an SD card in the RPi.

 .. tabs::